ta4j/ta4j-wiki/Forecast-Indicators.md

 - `decisionIndex()` / `index()`: the decision index where the forecast was made.
 - `horizon()`: the configured number of bars ahead.
-- `sampleCount()`: the number of simulated samples summarized.
+- `sampleCount()`: the number of distribution values represented by the summary, such as simulated paths, selected neighbors, or bootstrap draws.
 - `isStable()`: whether the forecast is usable at this decision index.
 - `mean()`, `median()`, `standardDeviation()`: summary values.
 - `quantiles()`: configured quantile probabilities to values.
 - `hasQuantile(probability)`: whether a valid quantile probability is available.
 - `quantile(probability)`: one configured quantile value, or `null` when a valid probability was not configured.

-Reusable state records implement `ForecastState`, giving generic projections a common index, observation count, stability, mean, drift, variance, and volatility surface. `Forecast.ofSummary(...)` complements sample-based factories for wrappers or models that calculate honest summary statistics without generating samples.
+Reusable state records implement `ForecastState`, giving generic projections a common index, observation count, stability, mean, drift, variance, and volatility surface.
+Return-derived estimators implement `ReturnForecastStateIndicator<S>` so projections can discover their source return stream and representation. `Forecast.ofSummary(...)` complements sample-based factories for wrappers or models that calculate honest finite summary statistics without generating samples; its sample count describes represented distribution values, never training or calibration rows.

 In the CF-289/0.22.9 API, direct lookup and projection helpers handle missing quantiles differently. `priceForecast.getValue(index).quantile(0.90)` returns `null` when `0.90` was not configured, while `priceForecast.quantile(0.90).getValue(index)` returns `NaN` so the result composes safely as an `Indicator<Num>`.
 Invalid probabilities outside `[0, 1]` still throw.